Chart Color Schemes

 Westleigh is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, Westleigh's population is estimated at around 4,554 people.
-This reflects an increase of 53 people since the 2021 Census, which reported a population of 4,501 people.
-The current resident population estimate of 4,549 by AreaSearch is based on examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This results in a population density ratio of approximately 1,192 persons per square kilometer.
-Population growth was primarily driven by overseas migration, contributing about 92.0% of overall population gains during recent periods.
+As of Nov 2025, the estimated population for the Westleigh statistical area (Lv2) is around 4,635.
+This figure reflects a growth of 134 people since the 2021 Census, which recorded a population of 4,501.
+The current population estimate of 4,561 by AreaSearch is based on examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
+This results in a density ratio of 1,213 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Westleigh's growth rate of 3.0% since census is within 2.7 percentage points of the SA4 region (5.7%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 92.0% of overall population gains during recent periods, driving primary growth in the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to population projections, Westleigh is expected to increase by 256 persons to 2041, reflecting an overall gain of approximately 8.3% over the 17-year period.
+Based on projected demographic shifts, the Westleigh (SA2) is expected to increase by just below the median of national areas by 2041, with an anticipated population growth of 6.4% over the 17-year period, resulting in an increase of 253 persons.

 Frequently Asked Questions - Population